How to Train Total Recall (Without Arnold Schwarzenegger)

 If they’re really zoned out and you have to reel them all the way in, I’d still reward them for returning, but I wouldn’t mark — they didn’t choose to come back.
 Still, they’re learning that being near you = good things.

-Then I release them again and repeat a minute later, ideally when they’re not mid-sniff or locked onto something exciting.
-Rinse and repeat.
-Over time, you’ll find yourself needing less pressure — until eventually, there’s none at all.
+Then I release them again and repeat a minute or two later, ideally when they’re not mid-sniff or locked onto something exciting (that part comes later — don’t rush it).

 Long Line Time